SeifAbdAlAzem/HTML5-Assignments-Elzero_web_school/README.md

 ## Description

-This is the Solution for the HTML5 Assignments for the Elzero Web School website.
+These are 33 HTML assignments from "Elzero Web School" website and this is the Solution for these Assignments.

 ## Used Technologies